 At 3:14, the numbers spiraled downwards quickly.
 Everyone rushed to the bed and the list of loving nicknames came out.
 “Dendon!!!”
 “Tanti Denise!!”
 “Mommy!!”
 “Mammi Ti Den!”
 As if calling her name would have stopped her ascension.
 The machine registered all zeros and printed out a flatlined ticker.
 That was it.
 My mommy was gone.

 Now, there is a much-traveled middle passage between my regular everyday thoughts and the end results.
 Lemme call mom… oh… wait…. *insert remembrance of the last week* She’s really gone… isn’t she….
 And each time is just as painful as the last.
 I’ve gained entry into a fraternity of motherless children that I NEVER EVER wanted… and neither did they.
 But so far – we all speak a common language of loss, sadness and remembrance.
 Everyone has to go through it for the most part.
 It’s truly a matter of time.

 And ALL THAT MATTERS IS WHAT YOU DO WITH THAT TIME.

 No matter what your relationship – call your mom.
 Tell her what and how you feel.
-If you’re so lucky – go hug her and take in through all senses what that is.
+If you’re so lucky – go hug her and take her in through all available senses .
 What she smells like.
 How her skin feels and how WARM it is.
 The real LOVE that she’s expressing to her baby child.
-And hold that memory for as long as you can.
+Because you are that and always will be to her.
+Then hold that memory for as long as you can.

 Li’l mommy?
 I’ll miss you always.
 You were the very best mommy anyone could have asked for.
 Thank you for being mine.